 10% of a business's SaaS budget is for productivity.

-Key Takeaway: SaaS malleability makes it an attractive business tool from private enterprise to government organizations.
-More so than ever before, executives are carving out space in spending budgets for SaaS services in hopes of accommodating for specific, niche needs.
+Key Takeaway: SaaS’s malleability makes it an attractive business tool for private enterprises and government organizations.
+More so than ever before, executives are carving out space in spending budgets for SaaS services in hopes of accommodating it for specific, niche needs.

 Churn happens in every industry, but varies drastically for SaaS businesses depending on who their primary customer base is.
 With that said, there is an industry standard.

 The yearly churn rate for SaaS businesses serving large organizations varies from 6-10%.

 The yearly churn rate for SaaS companies targeting SMBs is 58%.

 The SaaS churn rate for companies that offer month-to-month contracts is 14%, while SaaS companies that offer 1 to 1.5-year contracts are 15%.